bunsenstraat/remix-learneth-plugin/docs/setting_up_your_repository.md

 ## Naming your tutorials

 The name of the tutorial that is displayed in the LearnEth plugin will be either the
-* name of this directory, for example Basics
+* name of this directory, for example 'Basics'
 OR
 * a name provided in a yml file.